jobjo/jobjo.github.io/_posts/2018-01-28-implicit-functors.md

 {% endhighlight %}

-What's also worth noticing is that any variation of nested functors or product of functors are guaranteed by induction to be well behaved, that is satisfy the functor laws:
+What's also worth noticing is that any variation of nested functors or product of functors are guaranteed by induction to be well behaved, that is satisfying the functor laws:

 {% highlight ocaml %}
 map (fun y -> y) x  =  x
 map f (map g x)     = map (fun y -> f (g y)) x
 {% endhighlight %}

-This is on the condition that the concrete functors at the bottom of the stack also satisfy these contstraints.
+Ofcourse, this is conditional on having valid concrete functors at the bottom of the stack.
 For some more background on functors laws with OCaml examples, see [this post](blog.shaynefletcher.org/2017/05/more-type-classes-in-ocaml.html).

-An interesting application of these conceepts are in the context of generic programming, a topic which I hope to come back to.
+There are some interesting applications of these concepts in the context of generic programming, a topic which I hope to come back to.

-Here is the [complete code](https://gist.github.com/jobjo/41cf3d9d9d5674db32f40afdbf29df18) from the examples above
+For now, here is the [complete code](https://gist.github.com/jobjo/41cf3d9d9d5674db32f40afdbf29df18) from the examples above.